Healthdirect Free Australian health advice you can count on.

 The ketogenic diet for weight loss

-The ketogenic diet is often promoted for weight loss in people with type 2 diabetes but research is not consistent.
-It can usually help in the first few months but the weight loss often doesn’t last.
-In overweight people without diabetes, short-term benefits have been seen but long-term effects need more research.
+The ketogenic diet is often promoted for weight loss in people with type 2 diabetes.
+It can usually help in the first few months but the weight loss often doesn't last.

 The ketogenic diet can be hard to maintain because it limits what foods you can eat.
 This means many people drop out of the diet.
 This can also contribute to unhealthy, 'yo-yo' dieting behaviour.
 The key to maintaining a healthy weight in the long-term is a healthy eating pattern that you can follow over time.